 Loggers work in teams to build and repair roads, clear brush, cut and buck trees, and move logs to mills and shipyards.

 Loggers inspect standing trees to see if they are useful and safe to cut.
-They put ribbons on the trees they do not want to cut.
-Loggers create a falling area where the trees will be cut and trimmed.
+They mark trees they do not want cut.
+They designate a falling area where the trees will be cut and trimmed.
 They do this by clearing brush away from the trees, using chain saws, axes, and tractors.
-They also cut down saplings that may be in the way.

 Some loggers operate heavy-duty equipment.
 For example, they sometimes operate logging tractors to build or repair logging roads.
 They also use this equipment to pull stumps and clear brush.
 Some loggers use horses to pack their equipment in and drag logs out of cutting areas.
 Other loggers may travel to cutting sites by helicopter and use helicopters to haul the logs out.